code-silence/Website-troll-box/README.md

 Welcome to the **Website Troll Box** – a growing collection of harmless, hilarious, and mildly annoying web-based pranks built with HTML, CSS, and JavaScript.

 Whether you're trying to troll your friends, make someone laugh, or just have fun with web dev, this repo is your one-stop prank shop.
+This is absolutely for fun .

 ---